|Law Enforcement Resources|

 Policing, both before and immediately after the War of Independence, was a local and informal affair and an evolution of the system that had existed in England for centuries before.
 Before formal, centralized police departments began to emerge around the 1830s, communities were protected by nightwatchmen.
 Their primary duty was to rouse the community in the event of a fire or an attack on the town by blowing whistles, swinging wooden rattles or shouting, but they would also enforce an informal curfew and keep an eye out for suspicious activity after dark.

 In theory, nightwatchmen were community-spirited volunteers.
 In practice, however, nightwatchman duty was unpopular and their ranks were often filled with conscripts, volunteers attempting to avoid military conscription and even petty criminals forced into nightwatchman duty as a form of community service punishment.
-This lead to nightwatchmen being regarded as not only non-professional, but also unprofessional.
+This lead to nightwatchmen being regarded as not only non-professional, but also unprofessional and unfit to holster a gun.
 They were often lampooned by contemporary writers as being drunks and sleepers on the job.

 In addition to the nightwatchmen, communities in the colonies and the early United States employed constables or sheriffs.
 While more professional than the watchmen, and often charged with overseeing them, these officers were not strictly analogous to modern police officers.
 First, they often had a range of civic duties to perform, far beyond simply apprehending criminals.
 Constables could be responsible for surveying land and overseeing sanitation while, in sparsely populated rural areas, sheriffs were often tasked with collecting taxes.
 Second, these were not salaried positions.
 Constables and sheriffs were typically paid according to a fee system for each task they performed, or even by commission on the amount of tax that they collected.
 Despite this, the work was not without its dangers.
 In January 1791, Constable Darius Quimby became the first American law enforcement officer to be killed in the line of duty, murdered while attempting to arrest a suspect for trespassing.